 Frequently asked questions

-The blood spot sample must be taken when baby is 48 hours old, or as soon as possible after this, and before they are 72 hours of age.
+The blood spot sample must be taken when baby is 24hours old, or as soon as possible after this, and before they are 72 hours of age.

 When the baby is in utero, it is nourished by the placenta and has all its needs met by the mother.
 Many disorders do not show abnormal biochemical levels at birth because the placenta eliminated them as the baby’s system produced them.
 This is why babies may be affected by a disorder, but born without signs or symptoms.

-Once the sample has been taken, laboratory testing should be carried out as soon as possible.
+Once the sample has been taken, the dried sample should be couriered to the screening laboratory so that testing can be carried out as soon as possible.

 Originally, screening tests were bacterial inhibition assays.
 When a baby was on antibiotics the screening test did not work and had to be repeated when the baby had completed the course of antibiotics.
 In the early 1980s the programme began using an alternative way of measuring amino acids (TLC) and antibiotics have not been a problem since that time.